Houdini 20.5 VEX

 The OpenCL node must be explicitly configured to bind the P point attribute for writing.

 To minimize the boilerplate and enable direct access to attributes without having to use vload or vstore, the OpenCL nodes also have an @-Binding mode.
-When this mode is enabled the kernel can be specifed with @KERNEL and the appropriate boilerplate will be injected.
+When this mode is enabled the kernel can be specified with @KERNEL and the appropriate boilerplate will be injected.
 This code then becomes:

 #bind point &P float3